utecht/old_blog/_posts/2015-06-05-comparing-triplestores.md

 ---
 layout: post
-title: Comparing Triplestores
+title: Comparing Triple Stores
-categories: [rdf, triplestores]
+categories: [rdf, triple stores]
 ---
-In looking into the world of triplestores there exists very little in the way of traditional web communities discussing and comparing them.
+In looking into the world of triple stores there, exists very little in the way of traditional web communities discussing and comparing them.
 Most of the discussion appears to happen in academic journals, which would make sense as their widest use is in academia.
-A good starting place is comparing some of the available triplestores with the goal of producing a modern web application that would ideally have a mostly javascript client-side that is querying and updating a triplestore on the backend.
+A good starting place is comparing some of the available triple stores with the goal of producing a modern web application that would ideally have a mostly javascript client-side that is querying and updating a triple store on the backend.

 I picked a small sample of open source, actively maintained and easy to install stores to run through a series of tests.